emqx/blog/en/202111/popular-online-public-mqtt-brokers.md

 ## Accessibility test

-In this part, We used the [MQTT client tool - MQTT X](https://mqttx.app/) for this test.
+In this part, We used the [MQTT client tool - MQTTX](https://mqttx.app/) for this test.
 We try to establish a connection through TCP 1883.
 After repeated testing, all servers can be accessed.
 The overall results are as follows:

 | Name      | Broker Address            | TCP  | Available |
 | :-------- | :------------------------ | :--- | :-------- |